vbhardwaj-au/dev-view/README.md

 - Verify AutoSync is running: Check logs in `/logs` directory
 - Ensure Bitbucket credentials are correct
 - Check date range filters include data
+- Verify workspace is selected in Settings

+**"Graph and table data don't match"**
+- Ensure both are using the same filters (repository, user/team, date range)
+- Check that excluded repositories are being filtered consistently
+- Verify workspace parameter is being passed for "all repositories" queries

 **"Login fails with correct credentials"**
 - Verify JWT configuration in both API and Web projects